ducktyper-ai/quackverse/docs/doctrine-quackverse.md

 * a system for building AI-first organizations
 * a teaching vehicle for agent engineering
-* an execution engine for AI-first media and education
+* an execution engine for AI operators
-* a leverage multiplier for solo creators and small teams
+* a leverage multiplier for individual builders and small teams

 This doctrine defines **what lives where**, **who owns what**, and **how the system compounds instead of collapsing**.